dmilos/cpp_proposal/lex.md

     So the viewer at the end can express opinion like:  [match_type:string], [eat-one-name:process]
   2. About
     Lex it self offer better handling and manipulation of regular expressions when stream parsing is needed.
     In here it will be presented one possible implementation.
-Another benefit is speed of parsing too.

 # II.
 Motivation
   There is a trend to add more features to existing regular expression.
 Like Lookaheads or Inline Modifiers.

   Disadvantages of adding extra feature are:
    - Greater complexity during applying `regex` search/match, implementation might use something that is not finite state machine.
     - - Can not relay on execution complexity.